Lashji/www_programming_p2/README.md

 #### Sign up
 ![alt text](media/tieta12proto-Sign_up.jpg "The page for registeing to the application")

-The page for registeing to the application.
+The page for registering to the application.

 #### Shopkeepers' view
 ![alt text](media/tieta12proto-Shopkeeper.jpg "The page from which the shopkeeper can view, accept and decline offers")